instructure/canvas-planner/README.md

 Once you've done those things, run the proper build steps for your Canvas installation and you'll see your local copy of canvas-planner working inside Canvas.

+### Deploying

+To deploy a new version of canvas-planner to npm first update the version field in the package.json.
+Next run `./bin/release` and follow the instructions.
+You will need to update the version in Canvas after publishing to npm so that Canvas will use the new version.